Islam and Sikhism: Persecution and attacks

 In 2009, the Taliban in Pakistan demanded that Sikhs in the region pay them the jizya (poll tax levied by Muslims on non-Muslim minorities).
 In 2010, the Taliban attacked many minorities including Sikhs resulting in two beheadings.

-In April 2016, two 16-year-old Muslims bombed a gurdwara in the German city of Essen using fire extinguishers that were converted into an explosive device.
+In April 2016, two 16-year-old Muslims bombed a gurudwara in the German city of Essen using fire extinguishers that were converted into an explosive device.
 The devices detonated after a wedding party had left for the reception.
-A gurdwara priest was injured seriously, while two others were treated for minor injuries.
+A Granthi was injured seriously, while two others were treated for minor injuries.
 The building itself was damaged severely.
 One of the teens was in deradicalization program.
 The two denied that it was religiously motivated, saying it was “just for the kick of building fireworks!”
-However, before setting off the blast, the two tried to break into another gurdwara in North Rhine Westphalia.
+However, before setting off the blast, the two tried to break into another gurudwara in North Rhine Westphalia.